shivam6862/Expense-tracker-flutter/README.md

 # Expense tracker flutter

 Expense Tracker Flutter is a mobile application developed using Flutter framework that helps users manage their expenses efficiently.
-It provides various features such as signing up, signing in, adding expenses, retrieving expenses, searching expenses, receiving notifications, updating profile information, and more.
+It provides various features such as signing up, signing in, adding expenses, retrieving expenses, searching expenses, analytics of expense, updating profile information, and more.

 ## Features